asphyxia-core/plugins/gitadora@asphyxia/README.md

 * Secret Music (unlocked songs) are now saved and loaded correctly.
 Partially fixes Github issue #34.
 Note that all songs are already marked as unlocked by the server - there is no need to unlock them manually.
 If you would like to lock them, consider using a custom MDB.
 * Rewards field is now saved and loaded correctly.
 Fixes Github issue #34

-NOTE: Rewards and secret music is saved at the end of each session, so you will see the unlock notifications one last time after updating the plugin to this version.
+NOTE: Rewards and secret music data is saved at the end of each session, so you will see the unlock notifications one last time after updating the plugin to this version.

 v1.2.0
 ----------------